MasahideMori-SimpleAppli/delta_trace_studio/README.md

 # delta_trace_studio

-*The query editor is currently under construction.

 (en)Japanese ver is [here](https://github.com/MasahideMori-SimpleAppli/delta_trace_studio/blob/main/README_JA.md).
 (ja)この解説の日本語版は[ここ](https://github.com/MasahideMori-SimpleAppli/delta_trace_studio/blob/main/README_JA.md)にあります。

 ## Overview

 This is the official editor for [DeltaTraceDB](https://github.com/MasahideMori-SimpleAppli/delta_trace_db), which is currently being developed as open source.
+This is a Flutter project, so please compile and use it in your preferred environment.

 ## Support

-There is essentially no support at this time.
+There is currently no general support.
+However, bugs will likely be addressed.
+If you find a bug, please open an issue.

 ## License